• Skip to main content

 money-sorting-envelopes

 And finally, here’s an easy way to let your kids handle “money” without actually giving them real money.
-Pretend money you can print at home:
+Play money you can print at home:

 From Kids Activities Blog